elyse502/printf/README.md

 ### Usage:

 * All the files are to be compiled on Ubuntu 22.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-* Include the "main.h" header file on the functions using the _printf()
+* Include the "main.h" header file on the Functions using the _printf()!.

 This is a group project by NIYIBIZI Elysée(github.com/elyse502) and Samuel IMANANIYOGAKIZA.